 Especially for the personal income tax, the employer is responsible for withholding the individual income tax of its employees at various rates on wages.

-Now, you understand how to pay the wages to Chinese employees.
-We are sincerely hope you can develop business successfully in china.
+Now, you understand how to pay wages to Chinese employees.
+We sincerely hope you can develop the business successfully in China.